 - The Squire is either a noncombatant or someone with little actual experience in fighting.
 If he's in the military, he will be New Meat, possibly an Ensign Newbie.
 The Squire is often the Hero in The Hero's Journey, with The Knight and The Knave serving as alternating paths for him to follow.
 The Squire's inexperience, naïveté and optimism are his defining traits, and he will often look to the Knight and, less often, the Knave as a role model.
+Often he's The Ego but he can also be The Id.

 open/close all folders